afraaz24/CODSOFT/Portfolio/README.md

 # Portfolio Website

-This repository contains the code for a portfolio website that showcases various web design and development projects, provides pricing plans, displays customer testimonials, and includes a contact form for inquiries.
+This repository contains the code for a portfolio website that showcases various web design and development projects, and includes a contact form for inquiries.

 ## Table of Contents